 Committed to a Fair and Respectful Environment for Living, Work & Study

-An individual with a disability is a person who has a qualifying physical or mental impairment that substantially limits one or more major life activities (e.g., walking, eating, breathing, sleeping, etc.), or who has a history of such impairment, or who is regarded as having such impairment.
+An individual with a disability is a person who has a qualifying physical or mental impairment that substantially limits one or more major life activities, or who has a history of such impairment, or who is regarded as having such impairment.
 Employment or academic standards will not be lowered for persons with disabilities.
 Rather, an individual with a disability must be qualified to perform the essential functions of the relevant job or academic program, either with or without reasonable accommodations.
-Examples of reasonable accommodations include, without limitation, making facilities, equipment or technology accessible; modifying work schedules; providing interpreters or readers; allowing for the use of “service animals”; and adjusting exam times or methods.
+Examples of reasonable accommodations include, without limitation, making facilities, equipment or technology accessible; modifying work schedules; providing interpreters or readers; providing assistive technology; allowing for the use of “service animals”; and adjusting exam times or methods.

 Students with Disabilities

 UGA offers students with disabilities a variety of services and accommodations to ensure that both facilities and programs are accessible.
-The Disability Resource Center (DRC) is available to assist students who know or suspect that they may have a disability and can help facilitate appropriate accommodations.
-See http://drc.uga.edu/ or call (706) 542-8719 or (706) 542-8778 (tty)
+The Disability Resource Center (DRC) is available to assist students who know or suspect that they may have a disability and to help facilitate appropriate accommodations.
+See http://drc.uga.edu/ or call (706) 542-8719 or (706) 542-8778 (tty).

 Applicants and Employees with Disabilities

-Job applicants should not be asked disability-related questions at the pre-job-offer stage, except that:
+Job applicants should not be asked disability-related questions at the pre-offer stage, except that:

 - All applicants may be asked if they need an accommodation to complete the application process, and

-- Applicants with an obvious disability that could reasonably be believed to affect their ability to perform the essential functions of the position(s) for which they are applying may be asked about their ability to perform such job functions, and whether they will need any accommodation to do so.
+- Applicants with an obvious disability that could reasonably affect their ability to perform the essential functions of the position(s) for which they are applying may be asked about their ability to perform such job functions, and whether they will need any accommodation to do so.

 After a job offer is made, entering UGA employees may be asked disability-related questions and/or required to take a medical exam, so long as the same questions and/or exam apply to all post-offer applicants in the same job category.